aguedaprojectugr/Coca-Pulido-2024---Fitness-Gray-Matter-Volume-and-Executive-Function-/README.md

 _____________________________________________________________________________________________________
 # Materials
 _____________________________________________________________________________________________________
-The scripts used for the analyses and generation of figures in this paper are provided in the Scripts folder.
+The scripts used for the analyses and generation of figures in this paper are provided in this repository.